ady-100/Hex-Cambridge/SQLCheatSheet.md

 		c.execute(SELECT * FROM products WHERE username = %s", (username,))
 		rows = c.fetchall()

-Then, rows will be a list with [username, country, material1...].
+rows will be a list with [username, country, material1...].
 You can then use Flask to send this to a html file, making a list by looping over all of the rows.
 --------------------------------------------------------------------------------

 --------------------------------------------------------------------------------